Teaching the Structure Behind the Headlines

 We Don’t Teach “both sides” of injustice

-We teach how structure works—who built it, who it serves, and how it can change.
+We teach how the structure works, who built it, who it serves, and how it can change.
 Racism isn’t an

 opinion: it’s a system of rules, habits, and stories that keep outcomes unequal.